PatrickJS/awesome-angular/README.md

 * [ng-vcl](https://github.com/vcl/ng-vcl) - Angular VCL ‒ an Angular component library based on the [VCL](https://vcl.github.io) CSS eco system.
 * [ngx-ui](https://ngxui.com/docs) - NGXUI from [Omnedia](https://github.com/omnedia) is a collection of standalone components that you can simply install and use in your Angular projects.
 It primarily features components, blocks, and templates geared towards creating landing pages and user-facing marketing materials.
 * [po-angular](https://github.com/po-ui/po-angular) - Component library based on Angular.
 Documentation in Portuguese.
+* [pastanaga-angular](https://github.com/plone/pastanaga-angular) - An Angular implementation of Pastanaga design system offering a set of re-usable UI components which are covering typical needs of any web application.
+It is maintained by [Plone](http://plone.org/) and [Guillotina](http://guillotina.io/) communities.

 ##### Material Based